 Can I just tour in my downhill boots?

 Most downhill boots will fit into most frame style bindings like the Marker Duke, Barron and Fritschi Freeride.
 This is a reasonable introductory strategy, but not ideal in the long term.
-Touring in alpine boots with little-to-no walk mode is much harder on the uphill and just straight up, less comfortable.
+Touring in alpine boots with little-to-no walk mode is much harder on the uphill and is just straight up less comfortable.
 Most people who try to do it for any kind of extended tour will end up with shredded and sore shins.
 Additionally, these bindings suited to alpine boots are much heavier, less reliable, and becoming less and less available as tech bindings improve and reach more users.

 Uphill Performance vs. Downhill Performance

 While certainly far from universally true, to some extent, lightweight, more comfortable fitting boots don't perform as well on the descent as their more heavily laden counterparts.
 You can't have it all.
 The attributes that make a boot ski downhill well inherently limit uphill performance, and vice versa.
 Lightweight boots with great cuff range of motion and low friction in tour mode climb best.
 Boots with thick shells, secure buckles, tight rivets and manufacturing tolerances, and close fit ski downhill best.
 Of course, the entire AT boot category exists to balance these attributes.
 We tested products from across the spectrum, and have done so for years and years now.
 As time goes by, and technology improves, we find that the compromises are less and less.
 The best touring boots ski better than you could ever imagine 10 years ago.
 The burliest downhill performers are comfy and usable for light to moderate pace and scale of uphill efforts.
 Our Editors Choice winners are especially well-tuned for optimal downhill/uphill balance.
 The TLT 7 tours almost like a randonnee race boot and skis downhill like your average ski touring boot.
-The Salomon Mtn Lab skis almost like an alpine boot and tours like your average ski touring boot.
+The Tecnica Zero G Tour Pro skis almost like an alpine boot and tours like your average ski touring boot.
 Take your pick, consider fit, and one of these is apt to blow your mind in terms of optimal compromised performance.